Reluctant to invest in a volatile market? Why a regular savings plan, and dollar cost averaging, may be your answer.

-Whether your financial dream is to have sufficient funds for your retirement, your child’s university education, your dream wedding and house – take comfort knowing that a disciplined investing approach with a regular savings plan can help you in a powerful way.
+Whether your financial dream is to have sufficient funds for your retirement, your child’s university education, or your dream wedding and house, take comfort knowing that a disciplined investing approach with a monthly savings plan can help you in a powerful way.
 A regular savings plan helps instill financial discipline as you are forced to save on a monthly basis.

 Instead of investing all your money at once, try a steady approach, investing a set amount over a set period.
-This way of investing is known as Dollar Cost-Averaging and is a fundamental feature of regular savings plans.
+This way of investing is known as Dollar Cost-Averaging and is one of the fundamental features of regular savings plans.
 By using this method, you will be able to turn market volatility to your favor by harnessing the power of this simple, yet highly effective investing principle.
 This is just one of the savings plan benefits you can expect from investing monthly.

 Another benefit is that it can be an effective way for investors to mitigate one of the practical flaws of lump-sum investing – the mind’s tendency to make counter-productive decisions that are driven by loss aversion and volatility-induced emotions.
 It ensures that investors aren’t just responding to their emotions by selling high and buying low.